efernandezpascual/anthropogenic/doc/manuscript.md

 pseudonarcissus* subspecies and varieties = *Narcissus pseudonarcissus* aggr.).

-For mapping purposes we improved the geographical information of the SIVIM relevés using a downscaling procedure.
+For mapping purposes, we improved the geographical information of the SIVIM relevés using a downscaling procedure.
 The original position of vegetation relevés in SIVIM was recorded as 10 km x 10 km (52.2%) and 1 km x 1 km (47.8%) grid cells.
 We assigned more precise geographic